 You dropped junior off at college about six weeks ago.
-Separating from him was challenging but on the trip home you soothed yourself with the thought that you’d be returning to campus to see him in a month or two for Parents’ Weekend or Family Weekend or whatever your school chooses to call it.
+Separating from him was challenging, but on the trip home, you soothed yourself with the thought that you’d return to campus to see him in a month or two for Parents’ Weekend or Family Weekend, or whatever your school chooses to call it.

-You get home and there’s a hollow kind of emptiness in your house and in your heart.
-You struggle with the new normal but little by little you begin to master it or even delight in some aspects of it.
+You get home, and there’s a hollow emptiness in your house and your heart.
+You struggle with the new normal but gradually master it or even delight in some aspects.
 Meanwhile, your child is also struggling to adjust to her new school.
-As the weeks go by, everyone is beginning to acclimate when suddenly you realize that Family Weekend is almost upon you.
+As the weeks go by, everyone begins to acclimate when suddenly you realize that Family Weekend is almost upon you.

-You can’t wait to see him and you are quite certain that he can’t wait to see you, but here’s the fundamental problem with Family Weekend: expectations are unrealistically high and those expectations create unnecessary stress.
-You can avoid the sting of disappointment by lowering the bar on your expectations.
+You can’t wait to see him and are certain he can’t wait to see you.
+However, the fundamental problem with Family Weekend is that expectations are unrealistically high, creating unnecessary stress.
+You can avoid disappointment by lowering the bar on your expectations.
 Let’s start by talking about what not to expect.

-It’s All About the Expectations: How to Manage Yours for Family Weekend
+How to manage your expectations for Family Weekend

-1. Don’t expect to be spending what we like to refer to as “quality time” with your child.
-You may get time but the time you get will likely be frenzied and rushed, not really the stuff of great quality.
+1. Don’t expect to spend what we refer to as “quality time” with your child.
+You may get time, but the time you get will likely be frenzied and rushed, not great quality stuff.

-2. Don’t expect your child to wake up at the crack of dawn on the morning of your arrival, bright-eyed and bushy-tailed, ready to charm you over breakfast.
-Nineteen year olds don’t do early.
-In fact, his current bedtime overlaps with your current waking time so he will definitely not be joining you for breakfast.
+2. Don’t expect your child to wake up at dawn on the morning of your arrival, bright-eyed and bushy-tailed, ready to charm you over breakfast.
+Nineteen-year-olds don’t do early.
+In fact, his current bedtime overlaps with your waking time, so he will definitely not be joining you for breakfast.